 If the baseball team reduced some field positions it could, arguably, make adjustments for the losses.
 The physical expanse of the field does not afford one player the ability to cover two geographic positions at the same time.
 It simply is not possible.
 However, the infield or outfield could shift, physically, to provide coverage for the lost position.
 The shift, however, would create a hole in the standard line of defense for the baseball team – a hole their opponent would surely identify and quickly exploit to their advantage.
 This scenario makes it relatively easy to predict the team is going to suffer losses.

 On the fireground (setting aside the three hypothetically essential roles of command, search and attack) the roles subject to reduction are safety, vent, entry, back-up, salvage and overhaul.
 Reducing staffing for any of these roles creates holes in the fireground operation the same way as holes are created on a baseball field.
 Firefighter responsibilities can be shifted to provide coverage for the lost roles.
 However, as with the baseball example, this shift creates deficiencies in the department’s standard line of defense for a firefight, a hole the opponent (in this case, the fire) – will surely identify and quickly exploit to its advantage.
 As in baseball, it becomes relatively easy to predict there are going to be losses.
-To think there will be on impact is playing fantasy baseball.
+To think there will be no impact on performance or outcomes… is playing fantasy baseball.

 On the baseball diamond when a team loses a game there is little significance to the overall wellbeing of players, fans, owners, or the general citizenry.
 The sense of loss is only temporary because the impact is so minimal in the big picture.
 However, on the fireground, the significance of a loss can be very substantial to firefighters, the city, the citizens and the overall community.
 As a fire department reduces resources that impacts core services, the opportunity for bad outcomes increases exponentially as the opponent (the fire) finds ways to exploit the department’s shortcomings.